National Security (11242.1)

 Format.
-Submit your work to Canvas in Word format to facilitate the effective communication of feedback via the use of track changes and comments inside Word.
-Please do not submit your essays in a PDF document.
+Submit your work in Canvas in Word format to facilitate the effective communication of feedback via the use of track changes and comments inside Word.
+Please do not submit your work in a PDF format.

 Late Submissions.
 There are strict late penalties in place University wide as explained above.
 These penalties are applied automatically by Canvas.
 All assessment items submitted after the due time and date will receive a 5% per day late penalty up to 7 days at which point the assessment item will receive a grade of zero.
 Neither the tutors nor I have any latitude in varying the late submission guidelines.

 Reusing previously submitted work.
 Each written assignment submitted to this unit must be an original contribution.
 Students are not permitted to reuse previously submitted material.
 Similarly, unless students have published their work (via a legitimate peer reviewed and academic process) students are not permitted to reference/cite their previous work.
 Students that fail to comply with this requirement may be penalised.